WajahatullahSE/NodeJS-EC2-Deployment-with-GithubActions-using-Terraform/README.md

-# AWS EC2 Auto Scaling with CodeDeploy
+# NodeJS Application Deployment on AWS EC2 (Auto Scaled) with GitHub Actions & CodeDeploy

-Production-ready infrastructure for deploying Node.js applications on AWS EC2 with automated scaling and continuous deployment.
+Deploy a Node.js application on AWS EC2 instances with automated scaling and continuous deployment.
+The infrastructure uses Terraform for provisioning, AWS CodeDeploy for application deployment, and GitHub Actions for CI/CD automation with OIDC authentication.

 ## Architecture